 Meanwhile, 36.4 percent of respondents said their budgets would decrease, with 29.8 percent expecting cuts of 1 to 10 percent.
 Fortunately, only 6.6 percent expected drastic cuts of more than 10 percent.

-For 19 percent of law department leaders, the budget was expected to remain flat.
+For 19 percent of in-house law department leaders, the budget was expected to remain flat.

 Why budget matters